Common Server Issues and How to Fix Them

 The Problem:

 Servers are prime targets for cyberattacks, including DDoS attacks, malware infections, and unauthorized access.
-A compromised server can lead to data breaches, reputational damage, and financial losses.
+A compromised server can lead to data breaches and reputational damage.

 How to Fix It:

-- Keep Software Updated: Regularly update your server’s operating system, software, and plugins to patch security vulnerabilities.
+- Keep Software Updated: Regularly update your operating system, server software, and plugins to patch vulnerabilities.

 The Problem: